-That the timing of regeneration after harvesting facilitates rapid re-occupation of the site.
+That the timing of native forest regeneration or plantation re-establishment after harvesting facilitates rapid re-occupation of the site.

-That a program for the control of potential damage agents to regeneration is in place (see also requirements 4.5.2 and 4.5.5 of the Standard).
+That a program for the control of potential damage agents that affect stocking/survival or regeneration is in place (see also requirements 4.5.2 and 4.5.5 of the Standard).

-Specifications for effective stocking.
+Specifications for effective stocking/survival.